flipsewtf/Tumblr/README.md

 - **scripts:** just where I host stuff.

 ## Copyright
-All work by altindie is protected by a Attribution-NonCommercial-NoDerivatives 4.0 International license.
+All work by Mournstera is protected by a Attribution-NonCommercial-NoDerivatives 4.0 International license.
 Please see my full Terms Of Use at [mournstera.tumblr.com/themes](https://mournstera.tumblr.com/themes) before installing any of my themes.